 From the 1930s until 1965, this site was a privately owned landfill that accepted municipal wastes to be burned or buried.
 In 1965, Lipton Paint and Varnish Co., a subsidiary of Berkley Products Co., bought the site and used it to bury municipal waste along with some organic solvents, paint wastes, resins, and pigment sludge.
 When operations ceased in 1970, the site was covered with soil, seeded and sold.
 It was estimated that the landfill contains over 103,000 cubic yards of mixed wastes.

-Contamination is in the site soils and runoff, and has leached into the on-site groundwater.
+Contamination was in the site soils and runoff, and leached into the on-site groundwater.
 There are approximately 25 homes bordering the site that use private home wells for their water supply.
 None of the surrounding home wells have displayed site-related contamination.
 The Cocalico Creek passes by the site to the north and east and is a potential receptor for surface water running off the site.
-However, studies conducted in the creek have shown no indication of contamination so far, and the completion of the landfill cap and erosion controls will minimize the potential for future impacts.
+However, studies conducted in the creek have shown no indication of contamination.
 There is a supplementary public water intake located on the Cocalico about two miles downstream of the site that serves an estimated 2,000 people.
 The community around the site is primarily rural.